Updated: March 3, 2025

 The Difference between Real Estate Agents and Buyer’s Agents

-Having real estate agents is essential, but you should know that they will work on behalf of the seller and will get a higher commission for a bigger sale.
+Having real estate agents is very helpful, but you should keep in mind that they work on behalf of the seller and will get a higher commission for a bigger sale.
 A buyer’s agent works solely on behalf of the client (the buyer), which is a significant advantage of choosing a buyer’s agent, such as Goldcrest.
 Buyer agents do not sell real estate.

 Factors